simplyadrian/cookbook-blockdevice-simplyadrian/README.md

 ------------
 The instance must be launched using knife-ec2 or the aws::ec2_hints recipe must be assigned.

 Depends on aws community cookbook.
-When launching HVM instances, NativeX fork of aws cookbook is required.
+When launching HVM instances, simplyadrian fork of aws cookbook is required.
 Depends on xfs community cookbook if filesystem will be xfs.

 An Amazon Web Services account is required.
 The Access Key and Secret Access Key are used to authenticate with EC2.